GSP

 cd changes the current working directory.

-If DIRECTORY is supplied, it will become the new directory.
-If no parameter is given, the contents of the HOME environment variable will be used.
+If DIRECTORY is given, it will become the new directory.
+If no parameter is given, the HOME environment variable will be used.

-If DIRECTORY is a relative path, the paths found in the CDPATH list will be tried as prefixes for the specified path, in addition to $PWD.
+If DIRECTORY is a relative path, all the paths in the CDPATH will be tried as prefixes for it, in addition to PWD.
+It is recommended to keep . as the first element of CDPATH, or PWD will be tried last.

-Note that the shell will attempt to change directory without requiring cd if the name of a directory is provided (starting with ., / or ~, or ending with /).
+Fish will also try to change directory if given a command that looks like a directory (starting with ., / or ~, or ending with /), without explicitly requiring cd.

 Fish also ships a wrapper function around the builtin cd that understands cd - as changing to the previous directory.
 See also prevd.
 This wrapper function maintains a history of the 25 most recently visited directories in the $dirprev and $dirnext global variables.
 If you make those universal variables your cd history is shared among all fish instances.